hacker-home/Airbnb-booking/README.md

 ## Deploying

 This module is using docker-compose for deployment.

 You should check the './db/index.js' file before deploy(change the host)!

-And don't forget to build 'bundle.js' with webpack on production mode using
+And don't forget to build 'bundle.js' with webpack on production mode using command below.
 ```sh
 npm run build
 ```